A young man wearing a blue backpack hiking through hills

 indirect object pronoundirect object pronounverb

-I sent it to you
+I sent it to you.

 indirect object pronoundirect object pronounverb

-¿Mostraste el libro a María?
+¿Compraste el libro a María?

-Did you show the book to Maria?
+Did you buy the book for María?

-Se le lo mostré.
+Se (le) lo compré.

-I showed it to her.
+I bought it for her.

 Or in another example:

-¿Mostraste el libro a los estudiantes?
+¿Compraste el libro a los estudiantes?

-Se les lo mostré.
+Se (les) lo compré.

-I showed it to them.
+I bought it for them.

 Pronouns with imperatives, infinitives, and gerunds